 In traditional physics, the flow of energy is followed my motion, in the same vein in social physics, the flow of ideas precedes behavioral changes.

-Would you consider yourself to be pretty independent?
-You probably make your own decisions based on your own personal, rational thoughts, right?
+Would you consider yourself to be independent?
+You probably think you make your own decisions based on your own personal, rational thoughts.

-We are quite influenced by the behavior of our peer group – which is not restricted to only friends, it also include mere passing acquaintances.
+We are influenced by the behaviors of our peer group – which is not restricted to only close friends, mind you.
+This might also include mere passing acquaintances.

-Vet your milieu; watch out for absurd behavioral changes; and explore for diverse and “healthy ideas” to drive good behavioral changes.
+Vet your milieu and explore for diverse and “healthy ideas” to drive good behavioral changes.

 In fact the latter is why am so big on books.